- San Jose Costa Rica

 What to do in Costa Rica

--Take a horseriding tour across the Continental Divide.
+-Take a horseback tour across the Continental Divide.

 -Enjoy a luxurious soak in the Rio Negro Hot Springs of Liberia.